DarrenRM/noita-helper/data/context.md

 ### Part 3: Ominous Temple

 3. **Fill Ominous Temple Chamber with Ominous Liquid**
-   - Location: Ominous Temple (2760, -4660) - Above Pond [See: Structures → Ominous Temple]
-   - Difficulty: High - Requires transporting/creating Ominous Liquid, reaching sky area
+   - Location: Ominous Temple (2760, -4660) - Above Pond   - Difficulty: High - Requires transporting/creating Ominous Liquid, reaching sky area
    - Prerequisites: Must have Sea of Mimicium spell
    - Notes: Requires large pool of Ominous Liquid.
 Use Sea of Mimicium to create Ominous Liquid, fill the chamber to unlock Touch of Grass spell
    - Reward: Touch of Grass spell (permanent unlock)
    - Hint to find next step: The cycle turns.
 Return to where you began.
 What was empty remembers what it could be.
    - Hint to find book: In the empty temple where you first learned of mimicry, words were written.
-Perhaps they speak of what comes next. ([See: Books → Adept's Note](../noita-data.md#books) - "Those who attain the fruit of the House above the Triadic Tomb shall hold this truth: The Holiest Ground is most fertile when touched by Our Water.")
+Perhaps they speak of what comes next. ( - "Those who attain the fruit of the House above the Triadic Tomb shall hold this truth: The Holiest Ground is most fertile when touched by Our Water.")

 ### Part 4: Return to Barren Temple

 4. **Return to Barren Temple and Cast Touch of Grass on Temple Surface**
-   - Location: Barren Temple (-5453, -5108) [See: Structures → Barren Temple]
-   - Difficulty: Medium
+   - Location: Barren Temple (-5453, -5108)   - Difficulty: Medium
    - Prerequisites: Must have Touch of Grass spell
-   - Notes: **Adept's Note** book hints: "The Holiest Ground is most fertile when touched by Our Water" [See: Books → Adept's Note].
+   - Notes: **Adept's Note** book hints: "The Holiest Ground is most fertile when touched by Our Water".
 Cast Touch of Grass to transform temple surface into Divine Ground
    - Hint to find next step: Where ancient stone reaches skyward, an island house stands out.
 Within its walls, living water.

 5. **Obtain Urine**
     - Location: Various - Can be obtained through multiple methods:
-      - **Touch of Gold?** spell in Huussi (Outhouse) - Floating northwest of Pyramid summit (~9984, -786) [See: Bosses → Kolmisilmän Koipi]
-      - **Urine Jar** - Rare environmental spawn in Mines
+      - **Touch of Gold?** spell in Huussi (Outhouse) - Floating northwest of Pyramid summit (~9984, -786)      - **Urine Jar** - Rare environmental spawn in Mines
       - **Urine Flask** - Rare treasure chest reward
     - Difficulty: Medium - Requires finding one of the sources
     - Prerequisites: Must have created Divine Ground